Our THRIVE Program Team

 PhD, CBIS

-In 2009, Wes joined the traumatic brain injury services at Womack Army Medical Center on Fort Bragg.
-In this role he was a neuropsychologist, research lead, and chief of behavioral health services for the Intrepid Spirit Center, a multidisciplinary TBI treatment facility for military Service members.
-Wes joined UNC and the THRIVE Program in 2022.
+Wes joined UNC and the THRIVE Program in 2022 after 13 years at Womack Army Medical Center on Fort Liberty (then Fort Bragg), where he served as a neuropsychologist, research lead, and chief of behavioral health services for the Intrepid Spirit Center.
 He has been the Principal Investigator for multiple TBI-related studies and has authored or co-authored numerous peer reviewed publications.
 He frequently presents at conferences and professional meetings on various topics related to brain injury.
-His primary research interests are with cognitive assessment and outcomes following concussion, return to duty assessment for military warfighters, and innovative treatments for postconcussive symptoms.
+His primary research interests are with cognitive assessment and outcomes following concussion, autonomic nervous system dysregulation after concussion, return to duty assessment for military warfighters, and innovative treatments for postconcussive symptoms.

 Heidi Greata